MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> This work studies this question from the lens of a powerful informed adversary who knows all the training data points except one.
 By instantiating concrete attacks, we show it is feasible to reconstruct the remaining data point in this stringent threat model.
 For convex models (e.g. logistic regression), reconstruction attacks are simple and can be derived in closed-form.
 For more general models (e.g. neural networks), we propose an attack strategy based on training a reconstructor network that receives as input the weights of the model under attack and produces as output the target data point.

 ## Fairness

+- Fairify: Fairness Verification of Neural Networks. [[paper]](https://arxiv.org/abs/2212.06140) [[code]](https://github.com/sumonbis/farify)
+  - Sumon Biswas, Hridesh Rajan. *ICSE 2023*
+  - Key Word: Fairness Verification.
+  - <details><summary>Digest</summary> We proposed Fairify, the first SMT-based approach to verify individual fairness property in neural network (NN) models.
+Individual fairness ensures that any two similar individuals get similar treatment irrespective of their protected attributes e.g., race, sex, age.
+Verifying this fairness property is hard because of its global nature and the presence of non-linear computation nodes in NN.
+We proposed sound approach to make individual fairness verification tractable for the developers.
+The key idea is that many neurons in the NN always remain inactive when a smaller part of the input domain is considered.

 - BiasBed -- Rigorous Texture Bias Evaluation. [[paper]](https://arxiv.org/abs/2211.13190) [[code]](https://github.com/D1noFuzi/BiasBed)
   - Nikolai Kalischek, Rodrigo C. Daudt, Torben Peters, Jan D. Wegner, Konrad Schindler.